So, exactly how much traffic does a website need to make money? In other words, how many visitors do you need to make money on a website?

 Do you have your own services or products?

-Do you know what affiliate marketing is and are you combining it with your website (trust us, it’s not too hard!)?
+Do you know what affiliate marketing is and are you combining it with your website?

 There are now many ways to monetise a website and even more ways to mix and match them.

-You need to have a solid strategy with your blogging business if you really want to make a full-time income out of it.
+You need to have a solid money-making strategy for your blogging business if you really want to make a full-time income out of it.

 Who are your readers and where are they based?

-Some ad networks prefer to work with people who have a largely US audience so your application could be denied if, like us, your audience is international.
+As I mentioned before, some ad networks prefer to work with people who have a largely US audience so your application could be denied if, like me, your audience is mostly international.

 That means that you may not earn much from ads but hey, if you’ve got other forms of monetisation, then you might not even miss it.